 100% Completion: An odd case, as each game tracks your completion, but not all content counts toward your percentage.
 As a general rule, missions, strongholds, activities, and collectibles count toward 100% completion, but diversions, challenges, assassinations, vehicle thefts, stunt jumps, barnstorming, and property ownership do not.

 Action Girl: Lin in the first game has her moments, and if your character in SR2 is female, then especially her.
-In SR 3, Shaundi becomes one.
+In SR3, Shaundi becomes one.
+In SR4 Kinzie becomes one in the simulation and Asha is one all the time.

 Shogo Akuji comes across as one.
 Once his father arrives from Japan, his arrogant attitude feels like a complete facade to cover up his internal misery.
 After all, his father states outright, to Shogo's face, seemingly whenever possible, that he is actively and constantly ashamed of Shogo's very existence as a member of his family.
 Considering that his presumed death at the hands of Gat only comes when he confronts Gat and the Boss in a fit of rage after his father mourns not just the loss of his surrogate son (Shogo's second-in-command), but also the fact that all he's left with is Shogo.
 He says this.
 To Shogo's face.
 Left at a Despair Event Horizon, Shogo tries to kill the heads of the Saints, thinking them the cause of all his problems.